bjente/programmingproject-/README.md

 ### **What will these sketches look like?**
 The first two weeks I'll be spending practicing the basics of Arduino and building electroninc circuits.
 I will use the Arduino Projects Book: [https://bastiaanvanhengel.files.wordpress.com/2016/06/arduino_projects_book.pdf] and the Arduino Cookbook: [https://www.elektor.nl/arduino-cookbook?gclid=CjwKCAiAkrTjBRAoEiwAXpf9CeLkqyIwT8gDWaTwTKv-KPNfdHclsN7lRe55W40SSFuvKonU54BIVxoCw20QAvD_BwE]

 After that, I will start making the different sketches.
 For these sketches I want to use everyday products and turn them into something surprising.
+I want to 'hack' the object, connect it to my Arduino and program the object.
+Either the user can influence the behaviour of the object by adjusting an analog sensor, or the object influences a Processing sketch.

 When something is old we normally throw it immediately away.
 I think that's a pity sometimes.
 What if I can make it into something 'fun'?
 I want to transform products that otherwise would end up being garbage into funny, interactive objects.

+- Example: Hack a fan and connect it to my Arduino.
+The user can influence how fast the fan will blow with a potentiometer.
+If the fan blows harder, particles will move faster in a Processing sketch.
+- Example: Make a swarm of bees of old toothbrushes.
+When the user comes closer, the 'bees' start to buzz harder.

 ### **Difficulties**